 More importantly, I can learn from that experience, tap into what I learned in writing a book proposal the first time, and get a book proposal out there now for my current book.
 It’s time.

-What I Learned About Writing A Book Proposal
+Writing A Book Proposal

 These tips are as much for me as they are for you as I embark on the book-proposal journey again.
 Here is what I learned the last time around that I will put into action again.
 Wish me luck.

 1. Learn from the experts.

 There are countless books out there about how to write a book proposal.
 Go out and buy some.
 I poured through several before leaping in the first time and will review them again this time around.

 2. Research other books in the field that are similar to yours.

 Spend time in bookstores, checking out books in the section that represents the genre you have chosen for your book.
 One part of a book proposal is showing that there is demand for the type of book you will write, and at the same time being able to differentiate your book from others in the field.
 Familiarize yourself with what’s out there.